helpshift/pypiprivate/README.rst

 PyPI_-like package index or in other words, a `manual python repository
 <https://packaging.python.org/guides/hosting-your-own-index/>`_ backed
-by a file based storage backend.
+by a file based storage.

 It's implemented in a way that the storage backends are pluggable.
-At present, only `AWS S3`_ and local file system are supported but more can be added in future.
+At present, only `AWS S3`_ and local file system are supported but more implementations can be added in future.

-The backend can be protected behind a HTTP reverse proxy (eg. Nginx) to allow secure private access to the packages.
+The backend can be protected behind a HTTP reverse proxy (eg. Nginx_) to allow secure private access to the packages.